TeroKeso/mkdocs-material-q-hamk/docs/learn/Documentation.md

 ### Always test, Do not assume
 ### ✓ 7.1 Mobile friendliness lost with code line numbering (4 indents - codehilite: linenums: true, and css) [solved]
 #### No problem if code block generated by ```
-Original sites with code blocks (no line numbering) are mobile friendly <a href='https://squidfunk.github.io/mkdocs-material/reference/' target='_blank'>MkDocs-material References</a> or <a href='https://luonghuyquang.github.io/mkdocs-material-q-hamk/' target='_blank'>Initial experiment</a>
+Original sites with code blocks (no line numbering) are mobile friendly: MkDocs-material <a href='https://squidfunk.github.io/mkdocs-material/reference/' target='_blank'>References</a> or <a href='https://luonghuyquang.github.io/mkdocs-material-q-hamk/' target='_blank'>Initial experiment</a>
 ### ✓ 7.2 Nav and TOC see <a href='./#63-navigation-bar-left-side-and-toc-right-side'>Tech note 6.3</a>
 ???+ info
     Standard mkdocs-material terms: nav (right side bar), toc (left side bar).